What is retail customer service?

 - Carry the context forward from channel to channel: If a customer reaches out on one channel, they should be able to pick up where they left off if the next touchpoint happens on a different channel.
 Don’t make customers repeat themselves or start a conversation order – even if they channel hop.

 - Be available all the time: Customers expect resolutions quickly, even if an issue arises on nights, weekends, or on holidays.
-Adopting customer service AI can help retailers provide around-the-clock support, 24/7.
+Adopting a customer service chatbot can help retailers provide around-the-clock support, 24/7.

 - Get out in front of issues with proactive support: Retailers should leverage AI and predictive analytics to anticipate when an issue may arise and proactively reach out to a customer.
 If an order is going to be delayed, for instance, alert the customer immediately saving them the hassle of needing to inquire about a missing package.